 the majority language spoken during partition of states on

 language basis was Telugu in this area, Hosur was not merged

-with Andhra because, this Telugu speaking part is isolated from
+with Seemandhra because, this Telugu speaking part is isolated from

-Andhra as Krishnagiri and other Andhra bordering areas had Tamil
+Rayalaseema as Krishnagiri and other Rayalaseema bordering areas had Tamil

 majority speaking areas.
 More-over, Rajaji too preferred

 this area be with Tamil Nadu as according to his vision, being

 with Tamil Nadu will bring this area into industrialization and